What is Commercial Property Assessed Clean Energy?

 Commercial PACE is a fast-growing financing structure that has attracted much industry and legislative attention due to its potential to overcome common financing barriers.
 CPACE financing can work for buildings in any sector, including non-profits that would not normally pay property taxes.
 However, it is extremely uncommon for tax-exempt government buildings.

 Following the introduction of residential PACE in 2007, commercial PACE programs began to appear in 2009.
 Commercial PACE has grown quickly in popularity, with incumbent banks and financiers as well as new companies entering the market to meet demand.
 According to PACENation market data, 36 states and the District of Columbia have passed laws enabling CPACE programs as of 2017.
 However, only 22 states plus D.C. have active CPACE programs in operation.
-Approximately $1.5 million in CPACE financing has been provided to over 2400 commercial buildings.
+Over $2 billion in CPACE financing has been provided to over 2400 commercial buildings.
 The majority of completed projects fell in the $75,000 - $750,000 size range, though smaller or larger projects are not uncommon.

 Better Buildings Implementation Models

 Prologis, Inc., took advantage of commercial PACE financing to retrofit its headquarters at the historic Pier 1 building in San Francisco.
 The projects financed are projected to reduce electricity consumption by 32% and save nearly $100,000 annually.

 Financed by CleanFund and Petros PACE Finance, this $40 million seismic and energy efficiency retrofit of the Seton Medical Center campus in Daly City, CA, is the largest in the history of CPACE financing to date.

 Learn More About CPACE